 4. Spelling Bee

 While technically not a game, this competitive activity is still a ton of fun and is ideal for reviewing the vocabulary pre-taught or covered in your previous lessons.

-How to play: Inform the students a few days in advance that you’ll be having a spelling bee.
-Then, prepare a list of words, making each word slightly more challenging than the previous one.
+- Inform the students a few days in advance that you’ll be having a spelling bee.
+That way, they’ll have ample time to prepare and review their vocab.

 - Call the first word for the first student, giving them one or two minutes to try to spell the word.
-If they have trouble, you may provide them with the definition of the word or use it in a sentence.
+If they’re having trouble, you can provide them with the definition of the word, or use it in a sentence.

-If the student spells the word correctly, they should stay seated on top of their desk or at the front of the classroom to participate in the next round once all of the students have had a try.
+- If the student spells the word correctly, they should stay seated on top of their desk or at the front of the classroom to participate in the next round once all of the students have had a go.
 If the student spells the word incorrectly, they should sit down in their chair at their desk.